 1. Your License Suspension and DMV Hearing

-After your arrest, the California DMV will automatically place an administrative suspension on your driver’s license unless you contact them within 10 days of the arrest.
-You’ll need to request a DMV hearing if you want to try keeping your license between now and the trial.
+After your arrest, the California DMV will automatically place an administrative suspension on your driver’s license unless you contact them within ten days of the arrest.
+You must request a DMV hearing to keep your license between now and the trial.

 A DUI lawyer can help you request and schedule this hearing.
 And there are other benefits of this hearing besides having a chance to convince the DMV you should get your license back:

-The license suspension usually begins 30 days after your arrest, but it’s often hard for the DMV to schedule your hearing that soon.
-This will delay your suspension until the actual hearing date, which might not happen for months.
+The license suspension usually begins 30 days after your arrest, but it is often hard for the DMV to schedule your hearing that soon.
+This will delay your suspension until the hearing date, which might not happen for months.

-This DMV hearing is a chance for your lawyer to get more information about your case.
+This DMV hearing allows your lawyer to get more information about your case.
 They can subpoena the officer who arrested you to get their testimony before the trial.
 Having this information will allow your lawyer to look for any inconsistencies in the officer’s story, which can help you in court.

-If you have success during the DMV hearing and delay your suspension, and your lawyer then wins your DUI case in a month or two, you might not have to lose your license at all.
+If you succeed during the DMV hearing and delay your suspension, and your lawyer wins your DUI case in a month or two, you might not have to lose your license at all.

 2. The Arraignment

 The second deadline you need to understand is the arraignment hearing.
-During this short hearing that occurs less than two week following your arrest, you’ll either plead Guilty, Not Guilty, or, in some cases, No Contest.
+During this short hearing that occurs less than two weeks following your arrest, you will either plead guilty, not guilty, or, in some cases, no contest.

 The arraignment is your first chance to show the prosecution you plan to fight your conviction.
-DUI cases take money and resources, so you and your DUI lawyer can demonstrate your case will be difficult.
-This can ultimately help you get a better deal.
+DUI cases take money and resources, so you and your DUI lawyer can demonstrate that your case will be complex.
+This can help you get a better deal.

 3. The Trial